This is a question I hear a lot, do I not need an accountant to look after my books?

 Are you a sole trader?
 Some bookkeepers are certified to file self assessments which mean apart from for specific tax advice, you wouldn’t need to pay for an accountant if you find a suitably qualified bookkeeper.

-Times are changing in the accounting world and the roles of the accountant and bookkeeper are also changing which in some cases can provide significant cost savings to the end user but if you thinking shall I hand my accounts over to a bookkeeper/accountant please make sure that they are qualified to carry out the services you require and the have the appropriate supervision in place (AML etc), most good bookkeepers will be registered with someone like the ICB, AAT etc and you should be able to check their credentials with them.
+Times are changing in the accounting world and the roles of the accountant and bookkeeper are also changing which in some cases can provide significant cost savings to the end user but if you are thinking shall I hand my accounts over to a bookkeeper/accountant please make sure that they are qualified to carry out the services you require and the have the appropriate supervision in place (AML etc), most good bookkeepers will be registered with someone like the ICB, AAT etc and you should be able to check their credentials with them.

 A good bookkeeper can bring a wealth of knowledge to your business but make sure you have the right one!